 Here are some of our favorites, with a map at the end as well to make them easier to find!

-This statue was unveiled this past summer…and it was the first one of real women in Central Park, ever!
+This statue was unveiled in the summer of 2020…and it was the first one of real women in Central Park, ever!
 Previous statues in the park that represented women were fictional beings, like Alice in Wonderland, Mother Goose, and Juliet (with Romeo).
 But now, on the Park’s Mall/Literary Walk, you can view three icons integral to the women’s suffrage movement.

 This statue to trail-blazing abolitionist Harriet Tubman was dedicated in 2008, and sits at the crossroads of St. Nicholas Avenue, West 122nd Street and Frederick Douglass Boulevard in Harlem.

-When iconic Supreme Court Justice Ruth Bader passed away this fall, NYC paid homage to her in many different ways, one of which was this stunning mural.
+When iconic Supreme Court Justice Ruth Bader passed away, NYC paid homage to her in many different ways, one of which was this stunning mural.
 The piece was curated by the public art charity LISA Project NYC, and painted by @ElleStreetArt, and can be found on the southwest corner of First Avenue and 11th Street.

 The Welling Court Mural Project in Astoria, Queens is a hidden wonderland of street art, spanning several blocks and featuring over 100 different artists (at Astoria Boulevard and 12th St.).
 Though the murals change periodically, you can still find this beautiful rendition of LGBTQ activist Marsha P. Johnson among the vibrant colorful works of art.
-Ms. Johnson’s dedicated State Park in Williamsburg is also getting a colorful renovation this summer.
+See renderings of Marsha P. Johnson State Park here.

 This statue of Eleanor Roosevelt was dedicated in 1996, with former First Lady Hilary Clinton in attendance.
 While married to President Franklin Delano Roosevelt, Eleanor fought for human rights and social justice.
 You can see quotes that exemplify her work around the monument.